-Cereal Milk Chess Pie: A fun twist on a classic pie using Frosted Flake cereal milk powder.
+This Cereal Milk Chess Pie is a fun twist on a classic pie using Frosted Flake cereal milk powder.
 Now you can have pie for breakfast. 🙂

 Scrolling through my Twitter feed last night and an article popped up about Weight Watchers.

 That Weight Watchers was going to offer teenagers (ages 13-18) the diet plan for free until the were 17 (yes, I’m confused if it is free to 17 why it says 18 but that is what I read).

 The article points out that they have to get doctor permission to go.

 Oh goodie, not only will your teen be humiliated by being dragged to WW but before that you get to drag them to the doctor to confirm they are fat and can starve themselves down.